praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

 1. __Reference Datatypes__
   References are mutable.
 References are passed by reference.
    - Arrays
    - Objects
    - Maps
    - Sets
    - NaN

 ##### undefined
-If a variable already is already declared, but value is not assigned to that variable, then it takes undefined as its value.
+* If a variable is already declared, but value is not assigned to that variable, then it takes `undefined` as its value.

-variable is defined but It is using before Initialization.
+* variable is defined but It is using before Initialization.

-The datatype of undefined is undefined itself.
+* The datatype of `undefined` is `undefined` itself.

-undefined is special keyword using for placeholder.
+* `undefined` is special keyword using for placeholder.
-Variable is already initialized but javascript in the memory phase assigned a default value __undefined__.
+* Variable is already initialized but javascript in the memory phase assigned a default value __undefined__.

 ##### not defined
 we didn't declare a variable.